alexwlchan/alexwlchan.net/src/_posts/2018/2018-09-22-suspicious-minds.md

 {%
-  slide
-  :deck => "suspicious-minds",
-  :slide => 17,
+  slide_image2
+  filename="slide17.jpg"
-  :alt => "A book cover titled “Who is a stranger and what should I do?”.
-A girl in the foreground is walking away from a man in a red car."
+  alt="A book cover titled “Who is a stranger and what should I do?”.
+A girl in the foreground is walking away from a man in a red car." caption="I'm sure this driver is just making sure she's crossing the road safely.
+What an upstanding fine citizen!"
 %}
-  I'm sure this driver is just making sure she's crossing the road safely.
-  What an upstanding fine citizen!
-{% endslide %}

 Another example: **ride-sharing**.